Franklin County Courthouse (Iowa): History

 Initially, Franklin County business was enacted in the home of Judge James B. Reeve.
 County commissioners selected a place called Jefferson as the county seat in deference to Judge Reeve who was from Jefferson, Ohio.
-However, one county commissioner disagreed with the proposal, and with the support of county citizens, Hampton became the county seat.
-Commissioners constructed a single-story frame building in 1857 to serve as the first courthouse.
-They later sold it to a church, which used it as a home.
-It was later used as a stable.
+However, a county commissioner opposed the proposal, and with the backing of county residents, Hampton was designated as the county seat.
+In 1857, commissioners built a single-story frame building to serve as the initial courthouse.
+Subsequently, they sold it to a church, which converted it into a residence.
+Eventually, it was repurposed as a stable.
 County records were kept at a school until a new courthouse built of stone was constructed in the middle of the square.
 It measured 48 × 70 ft and cost $12,500.
 The present Romanesque Revival building, by Minneapolis architect T.D.
 Allen, was completed in 1891 at a cost of $60,000.
 The courthouse is a fine example of the Romanesque Revival style popular in the late 19th century.
 It was built during a transitional period of county government that saw movement from simple utilitarian structures to more elaborate structures that reflected the need for more space and bestowed a sense of dignity to its work.